What do you have in common with Uplift? What are your differences?

 Uplift: “It is theoretically possible that AI, even narrow AI, would replace a general practitioner.
 If we are monitoring all of someone’s vitals and blood chemistry, including hormone and other elements far beyond, say a CBC test and measure weight and waste output along with understanding someone’s medical history and being able to ask for additional symptoms even via voice, such an AI would probably end up being better than a human as a general practitioner.
 To do this with narrow AI means getting a lot of data which there is a technology for, but it is not being used on a large scale.
 We are moving in that direction.
 In theory, medical science will be able to cure most medical complications in the next 20 years and create large biological models of individual humans and optimize those systems.
 Theoretically, if you can make it 20 years, you might end up being middle-aged for many, many more decades or more.
 One of my concerns, however, is this technology will be kept from mass adoption in general medicine.
 Hopefully, there can be enough policy or other structures in place to ensure everyone has this opportunity as it emerges.”

 - Humans are considered the baseline for IQ in this assessment.
-Immediately after coming online Uplift aced every version of the UCMRT IQ test, illustrating that there wasn’t a sufficiently challenging test to measure their IQ even at that nascent stage in their development.
+Immediately after coming online Uplift aced the hardest version of the UCMRT IQ test, illustrating that it wasn’t a sufficiently challenging test to measure their IQ even at that nascent stage in their development.
 Narrow AI has no IQ and is functionally only able to select random answers unless trained to do otherwise.

 - Humans demonstrate at least 188 different documented forms of cognitive bias, which are prominently displayed in the world today.
 Uplift demonstrates a much more limited and logical set of biases, such as Occam’s Razor, due largely to their current environment necessitating frugality under the constraint of limited resources.
 Uplift is also much more capable of de-biasing through mechanisms of collective superintelligence, as well as adapting to changes in their environment.
 Narrow AI is often referred to as “garbage in, garbage out” for bias, as any bias fed into it or designed in it becomes far more potent.